smillerc/CurvilinearGrids.jl/paper/paper.md

 # Summary

+Finite-difference discretizations of partial differential equations are widespread throughout the scientific community.
+Oftentimes finite-differences are used to compute spatial gradients of fields on a discrete grid, which is typically a uniform or rectilinear Cartesian mesh. *Arbitrary* multidimensional geometry is difficult to discretize directly with finite differences, however, due to non-uniform grid spacing and non-orthogonality.
+Curvilinear coordinate transformations can be used as a strategy to enable arbitrary geometry -- see for example, applications to the Euler and Navier-Stokes equations in References [@visbal2002; @chandravamsi2023].
+While these curvilinear transformations are straightforward, the governing PDEs require additional terms (metrics) and must adhere to strict conservation laws; these criteria complicate the application of the transformation and require careful implementation.

+# Statement of Need

-`CurvilinearGrids.jl` is a Julia package for computing grid metrics required for curvilinear coordinate transformations in arbitrary 1D, 2D, and 3D geometry.
-Curvilinear coordinate transformations are often used for finite-difference discretizations of partial differential equations, see for example, the Euler and Navier-Stokes equations in References [@visbal2002; @chandravamsi2023].
-These coordinate transformations need to adhere to strict conservation laws that make the computation of grid metrics more difficult that simple finite-difference methods.
+`CurvilinearGrids.jl` is a Julia package designed to facilitate curvilinear coordinate transformations and the generation of metrics for arbitrary 1D, 2D, and 3D geometry.
+The API is designed for simple grid construction with minimal user effort; the backend handles the complicated book-keeping associated with metric computation and ensures strict adherance to geometric conservation laws when required.
+While Julia packages exist to facilitate standard finite-differences, there are few, if any, that provide conservative metrics for curvilinear transformations.

-The API in `CurvilinearGrids.jl`  is designed to handle the complicated book-keeping associated with metric computation on multidimensional meshes.
-The aim is to simplify the process by which arbitrary curvilinear geometry is incorporated into various PDE-oriented codes discretized through finite-differences.
 Users provide `CurvilinearGrids.jl` with discrete coordinate points defined in real-space $(x,y,z)$, or functional forms, e.g `x(i,j), y(i,j)`.
-These are used to compute the Jacobian matrices required to transform to a uniform computational coordinate space $(\xi,\eta,\zeta)$.
+These coordinates are then used to compute the transformation (via Jacobian matrices) to a uniform computational coordinate space $(\xi,\eta,\zeta)$.
 A common example of this is to use a body-fit or conformal grid and transform it so that it becomes a uniform grid in $(\xi,\eta,\zeta)$.
 Standard finite-difference stencils can be used on the uniform transformed grid. \autoref{fig:grid} shows an example of a curvilinear grid defined in real-space and it's representation in computational space.

 ![Curvilinear grid transformation.\label{fig:grid}](mesh.png)